lurv1209/Pig-Game/README.md

 Additionally,
 Press 'r' key to roll dice.
-Press 'h' key to hold.
+Press 'h' key to hold score.

 FIRST TO 100 WINS! 🏆
 HAVE FUN!